nelsonjchen/op-replay-clipper/README.md

      * <img width="347" alt="Screen Shot 2022-09-06 at 11 55 39 PM" src="https://user-images.githubusercontent.com/5363/188815682-6694c2f8-1d77-468e-9152-75a709477c9a.png">
    * Uploaded:
      * <img width="316" alt="Screen Shot 2022-09-07 at 12 27 26 AM" src="https://user-images.githubusercontent.com/5363/188816174-51045496-4614-4050-b911-c4abb987c5fe.png">
    * Note: Driver camera is not required to be enabled for recording or uploading for this.
-It still might be easier to just hit that button though.
+It's easier to just hit that "Upload all" button though.
    * Note: If you do not upload the files, the replay will be slow, jerky, and the video quality will be greatly degraded.
 3. Find the starting seconds.
 The drive's timeline will have a widget below your cursor that's "segment number, local time".
 Segments are made every minute.
 So scrub it, and do a little mental arithmetic to get the starting second.
 I usually do "60 * segment number + offset" as my calculation.
 Starting seconds must be greater than 60 seconds at the moment.
    * <img width="282" alt="Screen Shot 2022-09-06 at 11 56 10 PM" src="https://user-images.githubusercontent.com/5363/188816664-6e1cd8e3-a363-4653-85da-a03332e39c13.png">